-Excerpt from the introduction to The Tell-Tale Heart, The Black Cat, and The Devil in the Belfry titled:
+Excerpt from the Russian translation of the introduction to The Tell-Tale Heart, The Black Cat, and The Devil in the Belfry titled:

 Three Tales of Edgar Poe

 By Fyodor M. Dostoevsky (Vremia, 1861)